iotaap/tutorials/docs/iotaap-os.md

 * WiFi Module - Manages WiFi connection to the AP
 * MQTT Module - Manages MQTTS connection with IoTaaP Cloud
-* OTA Update Module - Periodically checking for updates and manages update process
+* OTA Update Module - Periodically checking for updates and manages remote flashing process
 * HMI Module - Managing LED and Serial/MQTT configuration menu
-* File System Module - Managing file system on SD card
+* File System Module - Managing file system on SD card and internal FAT system
 * System Process Module - Manages various system processes for normal operation

 ## IoTaaP OS Documentation

 In order to easily deploy and explore the following example, please first read the [IoTaaP OS Documentation](https://docs.iotaap.io/docs-iotaap-os/).
-Prepare your SD card, [download FS Structure](https://files.iotaap.io/assets/iotaap-os/assets/fs_structure.zip) and extract it to your SD card.
-Don't forget to update *default.cfg* with your data, obtained from [IoTaaP Console](https://console.iotaap.io).
+Internal filesystem will be automatically created during first boot.
+Since version 4 of the IoTaaP OS, SD card is not mandatory in order for system to boot.
+If SD card is not present features like data backup and logs will be disabled.
+Since version 4, IoTaaP OS uses Web Configurator for configuration.

 ## Installing IoTaaP OS using PlatformIO